kunai-project/kunai/README.md

 Sysmon for Linux is already there !
 Yes, that is true, but I was not really happy with what Sysmon for Linux offered so I decided to work on this.
 Maybe you too could try to launch a Kunai at your workstation.

+## What makes Kunai so special ?

+* events arrive sorted in chronological order
+* benefits from on-host correlation and events enrichment
+* works well with Linux namespaces and container technologies (you can trace all the activity of your containers)

 # How it works

 All the kernel components of this project are running as eBPF programs (also